-Version Date Issued Brief Summary of Changes Author Version 8 March 2024 Full policy review - significant changes.
+Version Date Issued Brief Summary of Changes Author Version 8.1 March 2025 Section 5.1 - inclusion of guidance to submit request via ESR.
+Section 5.2 - addition of a section around informal conversation and updates to the process to reflect that 'Stage 1 - initial exploratory stage' is the first stage of the process once a formal request has been received.
+Rebecca Reed Version 8 March 2024 Full policy review - significant changes.
 Please review in full.
-Laura Fawcett Version 7 17 November 2020 Amendment Appendix 3 - Replace 'unless otherwise agreed, this is a permanent change to my working pattern.
+Laura Fawcett Version 7 November 2020 Amendment Appendix 3 - Replace 'unless otherwise agreed, this is a permanent change to my working pattern.
 With 'this flexible working agreement will be continuously monitored and will be reviewed at least every 12 months.
-Any agreed flexible working arrangements will not constitute a permanent change to my contract of employment' Ashish Kauskik Version 6 15 December 2017 Merger of related policies into one document John Scott Version 5 Jan 2012 General review of whole policy Kerstie Stevens Version 4 May 2009 3.1 & Appendix 1- To reflect changes in the right to request flexible working until a child is 16 years of age Kerstie Stevens
+Any agreed flexible working arrangements will not constitute a permanent change to my contract of employment' Ashish Kauskik Version 6 15 December 2017 Merger of related policies into one document John Scott Version 5 Jan 2012 General review of whole policy Kerstie Stevens Version 4 sion 4 May 2009 3.1 & Appendix 1- To reflect changes in the right to request flexible working until a child is 16 years of age Kerstie Stevens

-Version 3 Aug 2007 Section 2 - Replace 'at certain times' with 'to certain patterns Section 3 - Replace 'part-time' with 'flexible' Section 3.1- Replace paragraph starting 'From April 2003' to paragraph starting 'You have a statutory right' Replace separate points with one either/or point Insert paragraph starting 'Parent/guardian includes' Replace 'not an automatic right' with 'right to have this request granted' • Insert sentence starting 'All requests for flexible working' Replace 'any change authorised will be permanent, unless otherwise' to 'Changes may be on a permanent or fixed term basis as' Replace 'the monetary implications' with 'all the implications, including financial' Section 5.2 - Replace 'reserves the right to' with 'will' Delete the sentence starting 'If a job share partner is not identified' Section 5.3 - Replace 'Staff who' with 'Term time working is when staff' References - Insert References Appendix 1 - Insert 'I am making this application to enable me to care for an adult' Rosalind Sullivan Version 2 October 2005 Amended to include same sex partners (Civil Helen Selvidge Partnership Act 2005)
+Version 3 Aug 2007 Section 2 - Replace 'at certain times' with 'to certain patterns Section 3 - Replace 'part-time' with 'flexible' Section 3.1- Replace paragraph starting 'From April 2003' to paragraph starting 'You have a statutory right' Replace separate points with one either/or point Insert paragraph starting 'Parent/guardian includes' Replace 'not an automatic right' with 'right to have this request granted' • Insert sentence starting 'All requests for flexible working' Replace 'any change authorised will be permanent, unless otherwise' to 'Changes may be on a permanent or fixed term basis as' Replace 'the monetary implications' with 'all the implications, including financial' Section 5.2 - Replace 'reserves the right to' with 'will' Delete the sentence starting 'If a job share partner is not identified' Section 5.3 - Replace 'Staff who' with 'Term time working is when staff' References - Insert References Appendix 1 - Insert 'I am making this application to enable me to care for an adult' Version 2 October 2005 Amended to include same sex partners (Civil Partnership Act 2005) Helen Selvidge

-Contents
+Table of Contents